plugboard-dev/plugboard/README.md

 <hr>

-Plugboard is an event-driven modelling and orchestration framework in Python for simulating complex processes with many interconnected components.
+Plugboard is an **event-driven modelling and orchestration framework** in Python for simulating complex processes with many interconnected components.

-The code was originally developed to create digital twins of complex heavy industrial processes involving material recirculation, enabling scenario analysis, yield optimisation, and operational improvements.
-At its heart, plugboard is an abstract and general purpose modelling and orchestration tool for distributed simulations which can be applied to problems in many domains.
+You can use it to:

+- **Define models** in Python and **connect them together easily** so that data automatically moves between them;
+- Run your model on a laptop, then scale out on multiple processors, or go to a compute cluster in the cloud.

+Some examples of what you can build with Plugboard include:

+- Digital twin models of complex processes:
+    - It can easily handle common problems in industrial process simulation like material recirculation;
+    - Models can be composed from different underlying components, e.g. physics-based simulations, machine-learning, AI models;
+- AI integrations:
+    - You can feed data to/from different LLMs using Plugboard components;
+    - Easily reconfigure and swap model providers for optimal performance.

-## Key Features
+## 🖋️ Key Features

 These are the key features of the core library for building and executing process models:

 - Classes containing core framework logic which can be extended to define domain specific model component logic.
 - YAML model specification format for defining process models.
 - CLI commands for executing models locally or in cloud infrastructure.